ASchuberth/NumericalAnalysis/README.md

 # NumericalAnalysis
-Algorithms from a textbook used in a course
+Algorithms from a textbook used in a course using modules